-Carol was 17 when June and Charles Douglas got married, and lived with them while she finished high school and started university.
+Carol was 17 when her mother and Charles Douglas married, and lived with them while she finished high school and started university.

 Getting time alone with Douglas didn’t happen frequently, even while living with him for four years.